mat-sz/nailit/README.md

 | outputQuality | 0.7           | Smaller values result in smaller file sizes. |
 | outputBlob    | false         | When set to true the function will resolve with a Blob containing the thumbnail, otherwise it'll resolve with a data URI. |

-The function returns either a Blob or a data URI based on the `outputBlob` argument.
+The function returns a promise that resolves to either a Blob or a data URI based on the `outputBlob` argument.

 ## Installation